-This species gets its common name from the sandy and muddy flats, bays and estuaries in which they’re commonly found.
+This species gets its common name from the sandy and muddy flats, bays and estuaries in which it's commonly found.
 Also known as the “brown shark along the U.S. Atlantic coast,” this species is recognized by its large first dorsal fin, large pectoral fins, and mide-dorsal ridge.

 Sandbar sharks favor smooth substrate over coral reefs or other rough-bottom areas of the ocean.
 They are the most common species of shark found in the Chesapeake Bay!